– Heartwood Path Waypoint 1.117 –

-There will be lots of new words, some lofty principles, and some metaphors.
-Use these literary devises to help you work your way through this section.
-Read it carefully, perhaps more than once, and you will come to understand a most useful method for making big changes in the world.
+There will be many new words, some lofty principles, and some metaphors in this explanation of the Sling of the Imagination.
+Use these literary devices to help you work your way through this section.
+Read it carefully, perhaps more than once, and you will come to understand a useful method for making big changes in the world.
 If you need more help, there are carefully trained guides available who can help you with this or any other part of this series of courses.

 We will be using as a metaphor the sling David used in the Bible.
-Slings are ancient weapons made of many different materials, but all consist of two lengths of cord, fabric, or hide attached to a pouch (see Table 2).
+Slings are ancient weapons made of many different materials, but all consist of two lengths of cord, fabric, or hide attached to a pouch.

 Like David who used a sling to slay Goliath, you too are, metaphorically speaking, armed with a sling—albeit of a different sort.
 The sling I am talking about is not used to pitch a stone to hurt an individual.
 It is instead a virtual, metaphorical, symbolic one used to cast forth ideas that shift the whole for the better.

 Remembering David’s words that “The Lord saveth not with sword and spear,” and John Lennon’s lyrics “War is over, if you want it” the stone in the pouch of our virtual sling is replaced metaphorically with personal choice.
 Like a stone, choice can be used for good or for evil.
 To make sure your use of the sling is positive and productive, guard against picking solutions based on incomplete information, little or no self-awareness and growth, and no processes of mindfulness and realization, both explained below.